uchennamichael/voltFi/README.md

 # VoltFi Smart Contract

 VoltFi is a decentralized lending and liquidity protocol built on the Stacks blockchain using Clarity smart contracts.
 This contract allows users to provide liquidity, deposit collateral, borrow STX, repay loans, and liquidate risky positions.
+It also includes robust admin controls, protocol monitoring, and read-only queries for transparency.

 ---